-PawLitically Correct offers in home dog and cat behavior modification and training in the Washington DC metro area.
+PawLitically Correct offers in home cat behavior modification and training in the Washington DC metro area.

 We are committed to improving the human-animal bond through positive reinforcement training.